 - Payments are to be made over the phone or by card only.
 No cash will be accepted.

-- If you are asked to enter the practice, please maintain social distancing (two meters) and use the hand sanitiser provided.
+- If you are asked to enter the practice you must wear a face covering or mask.
+Please maintain social distancing (two meters) and use the hand sanitiser provided.

 - Requests for repeat prescriptions should be emailed to your local surgery with your name, pet’s name and drugs needed.
 Woodingdean clients should email [email protected], Telscombe clients should email [email protected], Shoreham clients should use [email protected], Portslade clients should email [email protected] for Lewes please use [email protected], and all other clients please email [email protected].

 - If your pet is due for a recheck we will schedule a phone consultation with one of our vets.